Race preview

 Route

-The run-in to the final climb in this stage is even easier than in the last two stages.
-The first 150km of the stage are predominantly flat, giving a false impression that this isn't a stage where the GC contenders can make a difference.
-However, that changes very quickly inside the final 30km of the stage.
+The run-in to the final climb is even more benign than it was on the previous two stages.
+The opening 150km are predominantly flat, creating the impression that this is not necessarily a day for the GC contenders to make a difference.
+That impression, however, changes rapidly inside the final 30km.

 Scenario